Photography in Angkor -Location Guide

 If you have any locations you’ve seen before, just let us know before.

-Couple proposal at Angkor Wat captured by Siem Reap Photographer
+Couple proposal at Angkor Wat captured by Siem Reap Photographer during an Angkor Wat Photoshoot

 Planning a surprise Proposal at Angkor Wat?
 Check out my Angkor Wat Proposal Guide